erikbeerepoot/slickrickco/_texts/2019-01-27-RoboticsExplorationPart1.markdown

 ### Electronics

 To facilitate quick prototyping, the project was started by using an STM32F4 Nucleo board by ST. These boards are cheap, available at many electronics retailers (including [Digikey](https://digikey.com)) and come with a built-in ST-Link in-circuit programmer.
 Combined with the large amount of broken-out I/O pins make this an ideal starting point.
+After proving out the various components the circuit board below was designed and manufactured:

 <figure>
   <img src="/assets/robot/robot-v1-schematic.png" style="width:100%"/> <br>